A new study shows what retirees REALLY do with their free time and tight budgets.

 Debt.com strives to provide our users with helpful information while remaining unbiased and truthful.
 We hold our sponsors and partners to the highest industry standards.
 Once vetted, those sponsors may compensate us for clicks and transactions that occur from a link within this page.

 I can’t recall the last time the words “good news” and “retirement savings” appeared in the same sentence.
 On Debt.com this year alone, we’ve written about how two-thirds of Americans have had their retirement savings “disrupted” by other expenses, and how even the wealthy are worried they might not have enough gold to enjoy their golden years.

 Thankfully, I’ve uncovered that nugget of good news.
 It’s in a study with a lot of good news, just a smattering of bad news, and spiced with some weird news.

-Fidelity Investments recently released a poll of 12,000 “retirement savers and recent retirees” who were 55 years old or older.
+Fidelity Investments released a poll of 12,000 “retirement savers and recent retirees” who were 55 years old or older.
 What researchers learned: “The results contradict many of the commonly-held beliefs about how people view retirement.”

 Here are the Top 5 retirement myths, with my ratings…

 FUNNIEST MYTH: “I’ll spend more time with my spouse”